talon-one/TalonOne.cs/docs/ManagementApi.md

 <a name="importloyaltypoints"></a>
 # **ImportLoyaltyPoints**
-> Import ImportLoyaltyPoints (int programID, string upFile = null)
+> Import ImportLoyaltyPoints (int loyaltyProgramId, string upFile = null)

 Import loyalty points via CSV file

 Upload a CSV file containing the [loyalty](https://www.talon.one/pillar-pages/loyalty) points that should be created.
 The file should be sent as multipart data.  **Important**: Importing points does **not** overwrite existing points for any customer.
 The CSV file can contain the following columns:  - `customerprofileid`: The integration ID of the customer profile that should receive the loyalty points. - `amount`: The amount of points to award to the customer profile. - `startdate`: The earliest date when the points can be redeemed.
 On this date and until the expiry date, the points are `active`. - `expirydate`: The latest date when the points can be redeemed.
-After this date, the points are `expired`. - `subledgerid` (optional): The ID of the subledger that should received the points. - `reason` (optional): A reason why these points were awarded.
+After this date, the points are `expired`. - `subledgerid` (optional): The ID of the subledger that should received the points. - `reason` (optional): A reason why these points were awarded.  **Important:** Do not leave empty columns in the file.
 You can use the timezone of your choice.
-It is converted to UTC internally by Talon.One.
-Example:  ```csv customerprofileid,amount,startdate,expirydate,subledgerid,reason URNGV8294NV,100,2009-11-10T23:00:00Z,2009-11-11T23:00:00Z,subledger1,appeasement ```
+It is converted to UTC internally by Talon.One.  **Example:**  ```text customerprofileid,amount,startdate,expirydate,subledgerid,reason URNGV8294NV,100,2009-11-10T23:00:00Z,2009-11-11T23:00:00Z,subledger1,appeasement ```

 ### Example
 ```csharp